IAm-Ky229/CPRE185/README.md

 ###### Lab 6
 Use the gyroscope sensors to determine how far the DS4 controller was turned right and left.
 Print out a user-friendly graph on the screen that shows how far "tilted" the controller is.

+###### Lab 7
+Take in command line arguments and analyze the "average" values of the gyroscope sensors over a period of time.
+Create a buffer that continually takes in new gyroscope values to analyze.